 In January of 2008 Boise Airport broke ground on a new Federal

 Aviation Air Traffic Control Tower.
-Construction was completed in
+Construction was completed

-Control) and STARS (Standard Terminal Automation Replacement
+Radar Approach Control) and STARS (Standard Terminal Automation

-national air freight center and spurring
+a major regional or national air freight center and spurring

-September 15, 2013 and is expected to be commissioned
+September 15, 2013 and is expected to be formally commissioned

-current air traffic control tower is 65 feet
+technology.
+The previous air traffic control tower was 65 feet

 tall and 40 years old.
 The new air traffic control tower will be

 Boise Airport (BOI) has two parallel runways, 10R/28L and 10L/28R.